Ewpratten/rbn/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -c, --callsign <callsign>        Your callsign (used to authenticate with RBN) -f, --filtercall <filtercall>    Callsign to filter by
+    -b, --band <band>...
+Band name to filter by.
+This can be used multiple times to filter multiple bands -c, --callsign <callsign>        Your callsign (used to authenticate with RBN) -f, --filtercall <filtercall>    Callsign to filter by